 In fact, an in-depth 2014 New York Times article found that a $540 mattress performed on par with a $5,000 one!

-At this point, you should have a solid idea about whether or not you’re going to purchase a mattress online, which company might best match your preferences, and how to make sure your needs are met.
-Now, let’s really drive it home and help you figure out which mattress materials best suit you.
+At this point, you should have a solid grasp on whether or not you’re going to purchase a mattress online, which company might best match your preferences, and how to make sure your needs are met.
+Now, let’s really drive it home and help you figure out which mattress materials might best suit you.

 When it comes down to it, there are really only three types of construction you’ll find within the online-only mattress industry: memory and support foam (whether polyurethane or latex), spring (whether inner-spring (individually wrapped coils) or otherwise), or gel columns.
 Let’s talk about each of these in detail.